 When it’s your turn to go through the immigration checkpoint, tell the officer (politely) that you have a re-entry permit.
 Hand them your passport open to the page with your re-entry permit.
 Even point to the permit.
 Just make the officer aware that you have a re-entry stamp so that you don’t wrongly receive a 15- or 30-day visa exempt stamp.

 If the immigration officer somehow misses your re-entry permit, your Thai visa will be voided.
 Sadly, you will be responsible for paying the fees to obtain a new visa or any overstay fees (500 baht per day).

 Each Thai re-entry permit is good for one entry into Thailand.
 If you plan on making several trips in and out of the country over the course of the same visa extension, we recommend applying for a multiple re-entry permit.
 This gives you unlimited access in and out of Thailand during the time your visa is valid.

 When We’ve Used a Re-Entry Permit

-We’ve used a re-entry permit during a trip to the famous Angkor Wat in Siem Reap, Cambodia.
-At the time we were both on Non Immigrant Thai visas.
-We applied for our re-entry permits at few days before our trip, crossed from Thailand into Cambodia by land, and then flew back to Thailand the next day without a hitch.
+We’ve used a re-entry permit several times, the latest being for a Viking River Cruise.
+We left Thailand and went to Hanoi, Vietnam, down the Mekong River, then to the Angkor Wat Temples in Siem Reap, Cambodia.
+At the time we were both on single entry Non Immigrant Thai visas.
+We applied for our re-entry permits a few days before our trip and were able to fly back into Thailand without a hitch.